 The advantages and disadvantages of a chattel mortgage

-A chattel mortgage is similar to a secured car loan but only available if the vehicle is used for business purposes at least 50 per cent of the time.
-With a chattel mortgage, the lender will give you the money needed to purchase a vehicle, also known as the “chattel” - a piece of movable property.
+When you successfully apply for a chattel mortgage, a lender will provide you with the money needed to purchase a vehicle, also known as the “chattel” - a piece of movable property.
 This chattel will also be used to secure the loan.
 This means you retain the ownership of the vehicle, but you may lose the vehicle if you default on repayments.
-After repaying the mortgage, you will have complete ownership of the car.
-You can also refinance the residual car value or trade in the vehicle at the end of the chattel mortgage period.

-Benefits of chattel mortgage
+Benefits of a chattel mortgage

 Chattel mortgages are business transactions.
 You may be able to claim depreciation and enjoy other benefits available to business owners.
 These include: